philtoms/short-circuit/README.md

 ## State change and signalling behavior

-`dom-circuit` flattens internal state changes into a predicable output signal.
+`short-circuit` flattens internal state changes into a predicable output signal.
 If a terminal is attached to the circuit, the output signal sequence is guaranteed to be aligned with the order of internal state change.
 This guarantee holds through asynchronous operations.

 ```javascript
 function terminal() => console.log(this.id);